jadericdawson/PDFchat/README.md

 ## Prerequisites
 The application requires Python 3.6+ to run.
 ### Windows
-Download and install the latest stable release of Python 3 from here: https://www.python.org/downloads/windows/ Download and install 'git': https://git-scm.com/download/win -- or download and extract PDFchat.zip directly from Github.
+Download and install the latest stable release of Python 3 from here: https://www.python.org/downloads/windows/   <br />
+Download and install 'git': https://git-scm.com/download/win -- or download and extract PDFchat.zip directly from Github.
 ``` https://github.com/jadericdawson/PDFchat```